Ursell Number Solution

 What is Ursell Number?

 The Ursell Number is defined as the nonlinearity of long surface gravity waves on a fluid layer.
 This dimensionless parameter is named after Fritz Ursell, who discussed its significance in 1953 and is represented as U = (Hwo^2)/d^3 or Ursell Number = (Wave Height for Surface Gravity Waves*Deep-Water Wavelength^2)/Coastal Mean Depth^3.
-The Wave Height for Surface Gravity Waves refers to the vertical distance between the trough (bottom) and crest (top) of a wave, measured from sea level, Deep-Water Wavelength is the wavelength of a wave when the water depth is greater than half of its wavelength & Coastal Mean Depth refers to the average depth of water over a particular area, such as a section of coastline, a bay, or an ocean basin.
+The Wave Height for Surface Gravity Waves refers to the vertical distance between the trough (bottom) and crest (top) of a wave, measured from sea level, Deep-Water Wavelength is the horizontal distance between two successive crests (or troughs) of the wave & Coastal Mean Depth of a fluid flow is a measure of the average depth of the fluid in a channel, pipe, or other conduit through which the fluid is flowing.

 How to calculate Ursell Number?